 DROP USER myuser;

-Since no dependencies exist, the removal is successful.
+Since there are no dependencies, the removal is successful.

 Delete a Postgres Role